 For safety reasons, fire extinguishers are purposely omitted from Government quarters.
 Residents risk injury when using extinguishers, particularly on grease fires in kitchens.
 It has also been found that residents lose valuable time by extinguishing the fire themselves.
-Efforts usually do not prevent fire spread, but delay fire evacuation, and Fire Department notification.
+Efforts usually do not prevent fire spread, but delays fire evacuation, and Fire Department notification.

-NOTE: IAW AR 420-1, Army Facilities Management, "Garrisons will not furnish portable fire extinguishers in Family housing areas."(meaning Government quarters).
-Fire extinguishers are provided in the stairwells on each floor of each building.
+NOTE: IAW AR 420-1, Army Facilities Management, "Garrisons will not furnish portable fire extinguishers in Family housing areas."
+Fire extinguishers are provided in the stairwell areas of each building.
 The Building Coordinator is responsible to inspect the extinguisher monthly for serviceability e.g., missing seals, cracks to the hose or nozzle.
 If service is required, fire extinguisher should be brought to the Katterbach Fire Department, building 5809 or the Storck Barracks Fire Department, building 6505, Monday, Wednesday or Thursday from 1300-1500 hours.